NICSTandNICS/Data-Science-for-Docs/01-lesson-01-r-for-newbies.md

 Functions are small specific programmes.
 They take an input, and give you an output.
 They perform tasks.
 To perform a task, they need an input, and the result of their work is the output.

 Take a character Ed for example.
-If we want Ed to move accross the screen, we might write:
+If we want Ed to move across the screen, we might write:

     ed.moveforward()